gabrielodom/pathwayPCA/README.md

 ## User Supplied Inputs
 We expect the end-user to input the following information:

-### Predictor Matrix
+### Gene / Protein Input Matrix
-We require a predictor matrix, $\textbf{X}$.
+We require an input matrix, $\textbf{X}$.
 This data frame or matrix is expected to be in [tidy form](https://www.jstatsoft.org/article/view/v059i10): $\textbf{X}$ has $n$ rows, one for each observation, and $p$ columns, one for each gene or protein measured.
 Moreover, because the point of this package is to extract PCs from pathways, we need to know the names of the genes or proteins.
 Therefore, $\textbf{x}$ must include the names of the genes or proteins as column names.

 For data input into an `R` environment, we recommend the end-user consider the [`readr::`](https://cran.r-project.org/web/packages/readr/readr.pdf), [`readxl::`](https://cran.r-project.org/web/packages/readxl/readxl.pdf) (both part of the [Tidyverse](https://www.tidyverse.org/)) and [`data.table::`](https://cran.r-project.org/web/packages/data.table/data.table.pdf) packages.
 See this [white paper](https://csgillespie.github.io/efficientR/5-3-importing-data.html#fast-data-reading) for a comparison of speed and robustness of these packages.
 See this [Stack Overflow discussion](https://stackoverflow.com/questions/21435339/data-table-vs-dplyr-can-one-do-something-well-the-other-cant-or-does-poorly) for comments on the strengths and weaknesses of the `data.table::` and Tidyverse packages.
 An anecdotal comparison could be that SQL users prefer `data.table::`, while most other users find the Tidyverse syntax easier to learn.

 ### Response Matrix
 We request a response matrix, $\textbf{Y}$.
 This data frame or matrix should have one column if the analysis expected is regression or classification and two columns (event time and censoring indicator) for survival.
-If $\textbf{Y}$ is `NULL`, then we assume that the end user requests PCs extracted from the pathways without any analysis.
-We further require that the row order of the response matrix matches the row order of the predictor matrix.
+If $\textbf{Y}$ is `NULL`, then we assume that the end user requests PCs extracted from the pathways without any analysis or attribution ranking.
+We further require that the row order of the response matrix matches the row order of the gene / protein matrix.

 ### Gene Set List
 We require a list of pathway information.
 This list must be composed of the following three elements